Engineering Science Interdisciplinary

 Cat.
 I Characteristics of control systems.
 Mathematical representation of control components and systems.
 Laplace transforms, transfer functions, block and signal flow diagrams.
 Transient response analysis.
 Introduction to the root-locus method and stability analysis.
 Frequency response techniques including Bode, polar, and Nichols plots.
 This sequence of courses in the field of control engineering (ES 3011) is generally available to all juniors and seniors regardless of department.
 A good background in mathematics is required; familiarity with Laplace transforms, complex variables and matrices is desirable but not mandatory.
 All students taking Control Engineering I should have an understanding of ordinary differential equations (MA 2051 or equivalent) and basic physics through electricity and magnetism (PH 1120/1121).
 Control Engineering I may be considered a terminal course, or it may be the first course for those students wishing to do extensive work in this field.
 Students taking the sequence of two courses will be prepared for graduate work in the field.
 Recommended background: Ordinary Differential Equations (MA 2051) and Electricity and Magnestism (PH 1120, PH 1121).

-Cat.
-I This course exposes the student to computer aided engineering design and geometric modeling using Unix based graphic workstations.
-The use of geometric models for applications in computer aided mechanical design, engineering analysis and manufacturing is emphasized.
-Topics may include mechanical design, solid and feature based modeling, variational and parametric design, physical properties, assembly modeling, numerical control, mechanisms, and other analytical methods in engineering design.
+This course is intended to strengthen solid modeling and analysis skills with an emphasis on robust modeling strategies that capture design intent.
+The use of solid models for applications in mechanical design and engineering analysis is emphasized.
+Topics include: advanced feature-based modeling, variational design, physical properties, assembly modeling, mechanisms, and other analytical methods in engineering design.
 Recommended background: familiarity with drafting standards (ES 1310), mechanical systems (ES 2501 or CE 2000, ES 2503) and kinematics (ME 3310) is assumed.
-Additional background in strength of materials (ES 2502 or CE 2001), machine design (ME 2300, ME 3320), machining and manufacturing methods (ME 1800) and higher level programming capability (CS 1101 or CS 1102) is helpful.
+Additional background in strength of materials (ES 2502 or CE 2001), and machine design (ME 2300, ME 3320) is helpful.